ethanmarshallanalytics/STAT-172-Final-Project/README.md

 To examine the code and work please see the file named: Boston Bruins Player Analysis.Rmd or click the link to the RMarkdown.

 Random Forest Outcome:
-We built two Random Forest models.
-Our first model was untuned and our second model was tuned.
-After analyzing 22,950 Boston Bruins players games attached below are some stats.
+We built two Random Forest models; one untuned and one tuned.
+After analyzing 22,950 Boston Bruins datapoints of invidiual performance, here are some statistics.

 Forest 1 (Untuned):
 Accuracy: 86.9%